priv-kweihmann/meta-sca/README.md

 This layer provides only **-native** tools, so actually none of the build binaries will be deployed to your target.
 Everything happens on the build machine.

-There are some excludes to this rule (e.g. lynis) as they need to be cross-compiled to make use of them, nevertheless none of these tools will be installed automatically to your build.

 ## Available tools

 The layer can check on a recipe-level or on an image-level.